-There are a few notable improvements over the original Spectrum, firstly the machine is a fair bit taller, and has a grill on the top for better heat dispersal, there is a joystick port on the rear, but the one major difference between this machine and the Spectrum was that the sound was now via the modulated RF to the TV, rather than through the beeper on the circuit board.
+There are a few notable improvements over the original Spectrum.
+Firstly the machine is a fair bit taller, and has a grill on the top for better heat dispersal, there is a joystick port on the rear.
+However the one major difference between this machine and the Spectrum was that the sound was now via the modulated RF to the TV, rather than through the beeper on the circuit board.

 There are of course also some changes of lettering on the keys, some Portuguese and Spanish symbols are included, while others such as the pound symbol are removed.